cmmoran/traefik/docs/content/reference/routing-configuration/http/middlewares/oidc.md

 | <a id="opt-postLogoutRedirectUrl" href="#opt-postLogoutRedirectUrl" title="#opt-postLogoutRedirectUrl">`postLogoutRedirectUrl`</a> | If set and used in conjunction with `logoutUrl`, the middleware will redirect to this URL after logout. <br /> It can be a path (`/after/logout` for example), a host and a path (`example.com/after/logout`) or a complete URL (`https://example.com/after/logout`). <br /> Only `http` and `https` schemes are supported. | "" | No |
 | <a id="opt-backchannelLogoutUrl" href="#opt-backchannelLogoutUrl" title="#opt-backchannelLogoutUrl">`backchannelLogoutUrl`</a> | Defines the URL called by the OIDC provider when a user logs out (see https://openid.net/specs/openid-connect-rpinitiated-1_0.html#OpenID.BackChannel). <br /> It can be a path (`/backchannel-logout` for example), a host and a path (`example.com/backchannel-logout`) or a complete URL (`https://example.com/backchannel-logout`). <br /> Only `http` and `https` schemes are supported. <br /> This feature is currently in an experimental state and has been tested exclusively with the Keycloak OIDC provider. | "" | No |
 | <a id="opt-backchannelLogoutSessionsRequired" href="#opt-backchannelLogoutSessionsRequired" title="#opt-backchannelLogoutSessionsRequired">`backchannelLogoutSessionsRequired`</a> | This specifies whether the OIDC provider includes the sid (session ID) Claim in the Logout Token to identify the user session (see https://openid.net/specs/openid-connect-backchannel-1_0.html#BCRegistration). <br/> If omitted, the default value is false. <br /> This feature is currently in an experimental state and has been tested exclusively with the Keycloak OIDC provider. | false | No |

+!!! note ""

+    Backchannel logout requests are acknowledged but do not invalidate cookie sessions yet.
 | <a id="opt-stateCookie-name" href="#opt-stateCookie-name" title="#opt-stateCookie-name">`stateCookie.name`</a> | Defines the name of the state cookie. |"`MIDDLEWARE_NAME`-state" | No |
 | <a id="opt-stateCookie-path" href="#opt-stateCookie-path" title="#opt-stateCookie-path">`stateCookie.path`</a> | Defines the URL path that must exist in the requested URL in order to send the Cookie header. <br /> The `%x2F` ('/') character is considered a directory separator, and subdirectories will match as well. <br /> For example, if `stateCookie.path` is set to `/docs`, these paths will match: `/docs`,`/docs/web/`,`/docs/web/http`.| "/" | No |
 | <a id="opt-stateCookie-domain" href="#opt-stateCookie-domain" title="#opt-stateCookie-domain">`stateCookie.domain`</a> | Defines the hosts that are allowed to receive the cookie. <br />If specified, then subdomains are always included. <br /> For example, if it is set to `example.com`, then cookies are included on subdomains like `api.example.com`. | "" | No |